 One of the most frustratingly stupid examples out there is probably in The Day After Tomorrow, where a street full of people is unable to hear or feel a 300-foot tidal wave until it's within a hundred feet of them.

-In the movie version of The Lord of the Rings: The Two Towers, Aragorn hears the Riders of Rohan and pushes Legolas and Gimli to hide behind a rock.
+In The Two Towers, Aragorn hears the Riders of Rohan and pushes Legolas and Gimli to hide behind a rock.
 None of the Horsemen, however, notice the three heroes despite the fact that before hiding, they were standing 20 feet ahead of them, right in front of them, on top of a hill, in broad daylight.
 However, once they've passed and Aragorn yells at them, then they notice.

 When the band of Rohirrim rides right by the three give each other quizzical looks as if to say "huh ... they didn't notice."
 This was on account of the cloaks from Lothlórien, which make you difficult to see against any background - green, grey, brown.